SMKozuch/app-mailgun/README.md

 ### Output
-HTML response, whether the operation was successful or not.
-You can use Mailgun Logs component to fetch logs for sent emails.
+Information whether an email to specified email address was sent or not.